intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 kernel has been successfully reached nor does it necessarily indicate that the chosen hardening approach is successful.
-The successful operation of the guest kernel within the Linux TD software stack and the absence of issues identified or reported during its deployment lifecycle is a much stronger, albeit a post factum indicator.
+The successful operation of the guest kernel within the Linux TD software stack and the absence of issues identified or reported during its deployment life cycle is a much stronger, albeit a post-factum indicator.

 Attack surface minimization
 ===========================